meiyor/Sleep_EEG_data_denoising_Dreem/README.md

 - [**PrepPipeline0.55.3**](http://vislab.github.io/EEG-Clean-Tools/)
 - [**ADJUST1.1.1**](https://www.nitrc.org/projects/adjust/)

-When the plugins are already installed you can add the new files into the Matlab path repeating the same command described above.
+When the plugins are already installed or located in the **plugins** folder inside the EEGlab root folder, you can add the new files into the Matlab path repeating the same command described above.

 ```matlab